kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/github/git_intro.md

 ## Git Usage Example

-Git commands can be handy and there are also a lot of git GUI such as in `Visual tudio Code`, `Eclipse` or `IntelliJ` which could make it even easier.
+Git commands can be handy and there are also a lot of git GUI such as in `Visual studio Code`, `Eclipse` or `IntelliJ` which could make it even easier.

 As a beginner, I think learning some git commands are extremely helpful for you to understand how it works and you can troubleshoot some difficult issues when it comes up.